The Ultimate Guide to Ski Servicing, Tips and Tricks.

 ‘A poor craftsman always blames his tools’ is a popular saying and is true in many cases, but not when it comes to your ski equipment.

-Maybe you’re well aware that your skis require servicing, but handing your skis into a shop every week to hot wax and edge can set you back $20, not ideal if you’re doing that every week.
-I’ll tell you what to get and where to get it from, so that you’ll have everything you need to give your skis a high quality standard service.
-Perhaps I’m biased as a ski tech, but I think servicing your skis is one of the most therapeutic things to do, so it would be a shame to let someone else do it.
+Maybe you’re aware that your skis require servicing.
+But handing your skis into a shop every week to hot wax and edge can set you back $45.
+Doing that every week soon adds up through the season.
+I’ll tell you what to get and where to get it from.
+You’ll have everything you need to give your skis a high quality standard service.
+Perhaps I’m biased as a ski tech, but I think ski servicing is one of the most therapeutic things to do.
+So it would be a shame to let someone else do it.

 Anything I don’t include on this list is either not necessary for a standard service, or is often shared between instructors.
-There are also times when taking your skis to a professional is a good idea; Sometimes for major repair work, or perhaps at the start of the season to set up everything as you want it.
-Everything I give you in this blog will allow you to keep your skis maintained throughout the season and give you a better understanding of looking after your skis.
-You can also get everything you need for about £100 -£150.
-It might seem expensive, but when you’re spending $20 each time at a shop, it pays for itself very quickly.
-Plus it’s pretty cool to be able to service your own stuff.
+There are also times when taking your skis to a professional is a good idea.
+Sometimes for major repair work, or perhaps at the start of the season to set up everything as you want it.
+Everything I give you in this blog will allow you to keep your skis maintained throughout the season.

 What you’ll need